DS-100/fa20/syllabus.md

 - In a typical week, homework is released on Friday and is due the following Thursday at 11:59PM.
 - Near the midterm, or during weeks in which a project is assigned, you will have more than one week to work on the current assignment.
 - One or two homeworks will be on-paper written assignments; the rest will be Jupyter notebooks.
+- Homeworks have both visible and hidden autograder tests.
+The visible tests are mainly sanity checks, e.g. a probability is <= 1, and are visible to students while they do the assignment.
+The hidden tests generally check for correctness, and are invisible to students while they are doing the assignment.
 - The primary form of support students will have for homeworks and projects are the **office hours** we’ll host, and **Piazza**.
+- Homeworks must be completed individually.

 <br>